-Users should note that outliers were not edited in 2020, which included Panel 24, and should therefore be mindful when using the wage variables, especially when comparing 2020 wages to wages in other data years.
-To help users identify cases that would have been reviewed (but not necessarily edited) in this process, the 2020 data includes variables that flag outliers.
+Users should note that outlier editing did not occur in the processing of the 2020 Consolidated PUF.
+This included Panel 24 Rounds 3-5, so users should be mindful when using the wage variables, especially when comparing 2020 wages to wages in other data years.
+To help users identify cases that would have been reviewed (but not necessarily edited) in this process, the 2020 data includes variables that flag outliers (OUTFLAG).
 These round-specific flag variables OUTFLAG31, OUTFLAG42, and OUTFLAG53 indicate that a person's updated wage at the CMJ would have been programmatically selected for review during the 2020 wage outlier editing process (but not necessarily edited).
-Although the OUTFLAG11 variables only appear on the 2020 PC PUF, they could be relevant to continuing wages on the 2021 PC PUF that were first reported in 2020.
-More information on these variables may be found in the documentation MEPS HC-224: 2020 Full-Year Consolidated Public Use File.
-OUTFLAG11 and 2021 and 2022.
+Although the OUTFLAG variables only appear on the 2020 Consolidated PUF, they could be relevant to continuing wages on the 2021 and 2022 Consolidated PUFs that were first reported in 2020.
+More information on these variables may be found in the documentation MEPS HC-224: 2020 Full Year Consolidated PUF.
+OUTFLAG variables were not constructed for the 2021 or 2022 Consolidated PUF because outliers were reviewed in 2021 and 2022.